-Residential Residency applications are now open
+Residential volunteer applications are now open

 We want you to engage with the local community, using their experiences to develop ways to tackle inequality, bridge the gap between people of all social and financial backgrounds, and build on the amazing contribution our current cohort have made through storytelling, art, social innovation and research.

-Volunteers have been at the heart of our work since our founding in 1884 and for most of our history we have hosted Residential Volunteers living on site and working alongside the local community.
+Volunteers have been at the heart of our work since our founding in 1884 and for most of our history we have hosted residential volunteers living on site and working alongside the local community.
 We are offering a programme that will enable creative practitioners to develop projects, create new work and engage with the public celebrating our rich history of social reform and social action.

 Meet our current Residential Voluntary Workers and find out more about they work they’ve been doing.

-Our current Residential Voluntary Worker opportunities are:
+Our current residential volunteer opportunities are:

 - Heritage Activist

 - Open Call (3 x Heritage Creative Residential Voluntary Worker)

 Application deadline is Monday 15th April – Find out more about these roles and apply here